Great White North Schedule of Events

 Athletes will place their pre-race clothing in their dry clothes bag and drop them with volunteers before entering the water.
 There will be a table for eyeglasses to be placed on the boat ramp.

 The swim course will start from the beach in the fenced off area.
-Swim temperatures are expected to be cool (20-22C) so full sleeve wetsuits are strongly recommended.
+Swim temperatures are expected to be cool (19-22C) so wetsuits are strongly recommended.
 Neoprene caps can be worn but are not required.
 Neoprene booties or gloves will not be allowed unless water temperatures happen to be lower than expected.

 The start will be in the control of the starter who will ensure all athletes are behind the swim start to ensure a fair start.
 A one-minute warning will be given and a gun will be fired to start the race.
 The swim start line is the waters edge, but athletes can start as far back as desired.
 Less confident swimmers may elect to start slightly behind the masses to avoid other swimmers.
 The swim will be two 1km loops.
 Kayaks and power rescue boats will be positioned throughout the swim course in the event athletes require assistance.
 Scuba divers will also be positioned strategically along the swim course.

 Upon completion of the swim, all athletes will exit and proceed up the beach and over the timing mat.
 Wetsuit strippers will be on hand on the grass.